 Specifies the HAPS board type.
-The boardType entered must be in all caps and must be appropriate for the Synopsys HAPS device setting in the Synopsys synthesis tool.
+The boardType entered must be in all caps.

 -depth depthValue

 Changes the default sample depth of the IICE sample buffer to an assigned value depthValue.
 This option can only be used during instrumentation and is only supported by regular IICE units.
 The default setting for depthValue is 128.